yuyizhong/clientprofile/README.md

     * `Check_client()` should work at the early stage to check if the person entered already in the system.
     * `validate_spend()` is to validate the 'spend' entered by users to avoid value error which would cause unnecessary interruption.
 A while loop used here to make sure a valid 'spend' is enter before next step.
     * The validated spend then used as a reference for client status.
 Computer will then give the client entered either Vip or Regular as their status accordingly.
-    * * After the adding is confirmed, check client database the online spreadsheet if client information and status are correctly added there.
+    * After adding client  is confirmed, check client database (the online spreadsheet) if client information and status are correctly added there.
     * Perform as expected.

 * `search_clients()`: